LordRusk/gocaudices/readme.md

 The `Block` definition of `{cmd: "volume", upSig: 10},` would be updated like `kill -44 $(pidof gocaudices)`.
 A dwm volume mute keybind might look like `{ 0, XF86XK_AudioMute, spawn, SHCMD("pamixer -t; kill -44 $(pidof gocaudices)") },`.

 ## Patches
-Gocaudices is very patchable, and patches are hosted in this repo in `patches/*patch*`.
+There will soon be many patches to gocaudices to make it compatable with many [patches](https://dwm.suckless.org/patches).
+If you would like to contribute a patch or feature, create a pull request.
+Patches are hosted in this repo in `patches/*patch*`.
 A example patch I created is `complexdelim`.
 You would apply this patch with `patch -p1 < path/to/patch.diff`.
 To create a proper patch, refer to [hacking](https://suckless.org/hacking/).

 ## (Non)-Features
 + Multiple blocks can have the same update signal.